tonigoodier/tonigoodier.github.io/about.md

 ### More Information

-My PhD topic is focussing on identifying genetic introgression between malaria mosquitoes, in the context of insecticide resistance.
+My PhD topic is focusing on identifying genetic introgression between malaria mosquitoes, in the context of insecticide resistance.
 Specifically, I am working *Anopheles gambiae* 1000 genome consortium members to analyse the third phase of genetic data which includes sympatric populations of *An. arabiensis* and *An. gambiae*.
 I'm also working with members of the Malaria Atlas Project to develop models which explain the temporal and spatial structures underlying resistance phenotype data.

 [My Orchid ID](https://orcid.org/0000-0002-0735-2741)